aismann/BugPlanet/README.md

 'E' or leftclick:

-- On obejcts, you collect some object (crate, egg hull, energie unit, ...)
+- On objects, you collect some object (crate, egg hull, energie unit, ...)
 - At the base, at the center of the area.
 You can even exchange them for ammo or armor.

 'H':